EdwinNgui/SmartLoans/README.md

 # Credit Risk Watcher

 - Following a guide for the reccomendation model
-- First time with data analysis
+- First time with exploratory data analysis and training a model given a dataset